liamks/teachingVM/notes/ruby-on-rails/README.md

 ### Step 7.

 *before* running the migration you'll have to delete the existing users and their tweets.
+If you don't delete the tweets and users the above migration will fail as it includes some constraints that will be invalid in your existing data.
 Log into psql

 `psql --username=rails -d twitterclone_development` (password is rails) and run `delete from tweets;` and `delete from users;`